jchristn/WatsonDedupe/README.md

 ![alt tag](https://github.com/jchristn/WatsonDedupe/blob/master/assets/diagram_half.png)

+## New in v1.3.x

+- Better support for large files with APIs for streams
+- Moved internal chunking operations to use streams for both byte arrays and streams
+- Removed the XL projects

 ## Help and Support

 Please contact me or file an issue here if you encounter any problems with the library or have suggestions!